 Payment Texas Christian University has a monthly billing cycle.
 Payment in full for each semester's charges is due no later than the due date specified on the first statement on which the charges for the semester appear.
-If full payment is not made, an optional monthly payment plan is available.
-A minimum payment of 25% of total semester charges is due in each monthly installment.
+If full payment is not made, an optional monthly payment plan is available for the fall and spring semesters.
+A minimum payment of 20% of total semester charges is due in each monthly installment.
 No advance notice is required to participate in the payment plan option.
 However, finance charges will be assessed monthly on unpaid balances under the payment plan.
-More detailed information about the payment plan option is available from the Assistant Director of Financial Services, Student Services.
+More detailed information about the payment plan option is available for summer sessions.